 1.5 Participant race numbers are specific personal identifiers and may not be passed on or sold to any other person.
 Sale or passing on of race numbers is strictly prohibited and will result in the disqualification and/or banning of any individuals involved from future events.
-We offer a transfer service to all runners, with a transfer deadline and details on how to manage the process detailed on the event website.
-Transfers will not be permitted after the advertised transfer deadline.
+We offer a transfer service to all runners, with a transfer deadline advertised on the event website.

 1.7 Participants must not be under the influence of drugs or alcohol.

 1.8 Participants must be fit to run and free from injury.
 If you’re unsure, please consult your doctor.

 1.9 Participant failure to collect his/her race pack, (if arranged with Run 4 Wales) on time will result in the forfeit of participation of the race.
 Under no exceptions can a participant collect their race pack after the designated time slots.

 2.1 All entry fees are non-refundable unless the participant withdraws according to section 3.1 within the allotted time.
 Entries may not be deferred toward any future events.

 2.2 Use of discount codes or promo links are restricted to the original recipient only, misuse of these codes will result is disqualification from this event and any future Run 4 Wales events – refunds will not be issued.

 2.3 Entry fees are subject to change and Run 4 Wales has the right to amend the price and to offer discounts during open registration.
 Refunds will not be given to those who have signed up at a different rate.